 I dive deeper into this pressure to hide and perform in Why People-Pleasing Is Holding You Back as a Man.

 And that silence inside?
 It doesn’t always feel like sadness.
 Sometimes, it feels like nothing at all.
 Numbness.
 Exhaustion.
 Disinterest.
-You scroll your phone for hours, not because it’s fun, but because you don’t know what else to do.
+You scroll your phone for hours, not because it’s fun, but because you don’t know what else to do, or because at least it distracts you from the lurking anxiety.
 You get snappy or cold with the people you love, not because you don’t care, but because the emptiness is so loud you don’t know how to be present.

 That numbness bleeds into your relationship too.
 You stop reaching out.
 You stop responding.
-You’re there—but you’re not really there.
+You’re there but not really.
 And after a while, that disconnection becomes mutual.

-This is what unspoken loneliness can become: not just an ache for connection, but a quiet withdrawal from life.
-And that’s why naming it matters.
+This is what unspoken loneliness can become: a complete withdrawal from life.
+So that’s why naming it matters so much.

 “We are born in relationship, we are wounded in relationship, and we can be healed in relationship.”